dpt/The-Great-Escape/README.md

 The Great Escape
 ================

-This project reverse engineers [Denton Designs'](http://en.wikipedia.org/wiki/Denton_Designs) classic [ZX Spectrum](http://en.wikipedia.org/wiki/ZX_Spectrum) 48K game [The Great Escape](http://www.worldofspectrum.org/infoseekid.cgi?id=0002125) from a raw binary to a cross-referenced and annotated HTML disassembly, using [SkoolKit](http://skoolkit.ca/).
+This project reverse engineers [Denton Designs'](http://en.wikipedia.org/wiki/Denton_Designs) classic [ZX Spectrum](http://en.wikipedia.org/wiki/ZX_Spectrum) 48K game [The Great Escape](http://www.worldofspectrum.org/infoseekid.cgi?id=0002125) from a tape image of the original game into a cross-referenced and annotated HTML disassembly and full assembly source code, using [SkoolKit](http://skoolkit.ca/).

 The Game
 --------